jacquessham/sfotraffic/Part2/readme.md

 g_bar = (tr_dec24 - tr_dec20)/(index47,dec09 - index0,dec09), where tr_dec24 = tr_dec19 and index_0,dec09 = 100<br>
 tr_d = tr_dec20 + g_bar(index_i,dec20-100), where d between dec,20 and dec,24<br>
 <br>
+In this phase, we will be using <i>prediction_step2.py</i> to predict and <i>viz_prediction_step2.py</i> to visualize the result.
 If we apply this method, the prediction will looks like this:
 <img src=Images/raw_prediction.png>
 <br>
 We can see the trend of the recovery path between December,2020 and December,2024 looks fine but the passenger traffic in each month fluctuate with extreme volatility.
 At the same time, we have multiple months of prediction drop below 0 which is extremly not realistic.
 We believe the trend capture is fine but we have to smoothen the seasonalilty flucatuation and avoid the predict any number below 0.
 <br><br>

-### Step 3: Scaling the Previous Growth Path with Moving Average
+### Step 3: Scaling the Previous Recovery Trend with Moving Average
-Our goal of the next step is to improve the model created in the last step and to smoothen the seasonality flucatuation to have the prediction more realistic.
-One of the useful way to achieve that is to capture the trend using moving average index and seasonality using the difference between actual passenger traffic index and moving average index.
+Our goal of this step is to improve the model created in the last step and to smoothen the seasonality flucatuation to make the prediction more realistic.
+One of the useful ways to achieve that is to capture the trend using moving average index and seasonality using the difference between actual passenger traffic index and moving average index.
 The flaw of the model created in the last step comes from the fact that we did not differentiate the calculation of trend and seasonality.
 In this step, we are going to separate the calculation of trend and seasonality using moving average.
+We will first predict the trend with moving average and scale up the magnitude first to predict the trend.
+Then, we will find the difference between actual passenger traffic and moving average in percentage between 2009-2013 in order to obtain the seasonality fluculation.
+At last, we will finalize our prediction by combining the predicted trend and predicted seasonality fluculation.
+In order words, the finalized prediction is a trend prediction mulitple by one plus seasonality flucation in percentage.
 The formula is the following:
 <br>
 The formula is the below:<br>
 tr_d = Passenger Traffic in month/year d<br>